 All data were compiled and checked before entry into PHABSIM files for the upstream and downstream transects.
-American Standard Code for Information Interchange (ASCII) files of each ADCP traverse were produced using the Playback feature of the Transect program9.
-Each ASCII file was then imported into RHABSIM Version 2.0^{10} to produce the bed elevations, average water column velocities, and stations (relative to the start of the ADCP traverse).
+American Standard Code for Information Interchange (ASCII) files of each ADCP traverse were produced using the Playback feature of the Transect program7.
+Each ASCII file was then imported into RHABSIM Version 2.08 to produce the bed elevations, average water column velocities, and stations (relative to the start of the ADCP traverse).
 RHABSIM was then used to output a second ASCII file containing this data.
 The second ASCII file was input into an Excel spreadsheet and combined with the velocity, depth, and station data collected in shallow water.
-We defined a statistic (R) to provide a quality control check of the velocity measured by the ADCP at a given station n, where $R = Vel_n/(Vel{n-1} + Vel{n+1})/2$ at station n^{11} .
-R was calculated for each velocity where Vel_n , Vel{n-1} and Vel{n+1} were all greater than 1 foot/s (0.31 m/s) for each ADCP data set.
-Based on data collected using a Price AA velocity
+We defined a statistic (R) to provide a quality control check of the velocity measured by the ADCP at a given station n, where $R = Vel_n/(Vel{n-1} + Vel{n+1})/2$ at station n9.
+R was calculated for each velocity where Vel_n , Vel{n-1} and Vel{n+1} were all greater than 1 ft/s for each ADCP data set.
+Based on data collected using a Price AA velocity meter on the Lower American River, the acceptable range of R was set at 0.5-1.6.
+All verticals with R values less than 0.5 or greater than 1.6 were deleted from each ADCP data set.
+We also deleted velocities where Vel_n was less than 1.00 ft/s and Vel{n-1} and Vel{n+1} were greater than 2.00 ft/s, and where Vel_n had one sign (negative or positive) and Vel{n-1} and Vel{n+1} had the opposite sign (when the absolute value of all three velocities were greater than 1.00 ft/s); these criteria were also based on the Lower American River data set.
+The traverse for each transect which had the flow closest to the gaged flow, determined from U.S. Geological Survey gage readings, was selected for use in the PHABSIM files.
+Flows were calculated for each ADCP traverse, including the data collected in shallow water.

-9 The Transect program is the software used to receive, record and process data from the ADCP.
+7 The Transect program is the software used to receive, record and process data from the ADCP.

-RHABSIM is a commercially produced software (Payne and Associates 1998) that incorporates the modeling procedures used in PHABSIM.
+8 RHABSIM is a commercially produced software (Payne and Associates 1998) that incorporates the modeling procedures used in PHABSIM.